bchenley/TorchSequence/README.md

 ### Dataset and Dataloader

 Utilize the provided Dataset and Dataloader classes to load and preprocess your time series data.
-These classes handle batching, shuffling, and other common data loading operations, making it easy to feed your data to the model.
+These classes handle batching, time series windowing, and other common data loading operations, streamlining the process of feeding data to your model.

 ### Model Development